microsoft/fluentui/packages/react-stylesheets/README.md

 2. **Child window scenarios.** A child window is often rendered from the parent.
 When components render within the child window context, they need a contextual way to render their stylesheet within the parent.

-1. **Server side rendering.** A component heirarchy is dynamically rendered on the server in a node session.
+3. **Server side rendering.** A component hierarchy is dynamically rendered on the server in a node session.
 Only stylesheets which are needed for the scenario should return.

 This package contains utilities for providing stylesheets to a given target using a contextual stylesheet provider.